zypherson/asylum-hrf-fe-starter/tickets/1_firstTicket.md

 1. Focus on making the landing page for the browser.
 You can adjust the styles for mobile and tablet in the stretch goals of this project after you complete all 3 tickets.

-2. Use the exact imports on the `RenderLandingPage.jsx` file.
+2. Use the exact imports on the `LandingPage/index.jsx` file.
 This way you have the same photos and libraries available to you as the deployed site.

-3. Do not use a Node version higher than 16.16.0.
-If you are, you can use `nvm` (for Mac) or `nvm-windows` to easily toggle your node versions in directories.
+3. Refer to the Tailwind docs to assist in your styling efforts.
+[Tailwind docs](https://tailwindcss.com/docs/installation)

 4. Make this project your own, but keep the integrity of the main files so that the app can render and work when you wish to present it.